rodrilima/Podcast-Heranca-Reformada/README.md

 ## About this Project

-This project was developed for the company Livraria Herança Reformada.
+This project was developed for my online store: Livraria Herança Reformada.

 This project is part of my personal portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!